inbo/mica-dashboard/README.md

 - table view: add first/last button

-- Adapt docker-compose configuration for production:
-    - add nginx
-    - replace dev server by gunicorn
-    - different settings per environment (prod VS dev)?
-Manage specific settings (SECRET_KEY)?
-    - is the dbdata volume a good solution to store data in prod?
-    - where to deploy easily?

 - Data questions and assumptions to clarify:
     - Some datasets haves tons of species: filter on import for just the two species of interest?